Colorado stegosaurus fossil fetched a record $44.6M at Sotheby’s. Should they be auctioned?

 A stegosaurus skeleton is displayed at Sotheby’s New York in New York, Wednesday, July 10, 2024.

 A massive Colorado fossil has sold for a record $44.6 million at auction.
-The nearly complete stegosaurus named "Apex" was found on private land in Moffat County near the town of Dinosaur in 2022.
-It was excavated last year.
+The nearly complete stegosaurus named "Apex" was found in 2022 and was excavated last year.

-During the Jurassic period, the massive, four-legged creatures with kite-shaped plates along their back once roamed the Earth.
-Now, some 150 million years later, the skeletal remains of one of them has become the most valuable fossil ever sold at auction.
+During the Jurassic period, the massive, four-legged creatures with kite-shaped plates along their back roamed the Earth.
+Now, some 150 million years later, these skeletal remains have become the most valuable fossil ever sold at auction.

 NPR's Andrew Mambo talked with Woodruff last month ahead of the auction.
 Woodruff is also a curator at the Phillip and Patricia Frost Museum of Science in Miami.